ToshioCP/Gtk4-tutorial/src/sec21.src.md

 Name is the name of the key.
 Type is the type of the value of the key and it is a GVariant Format String.
 - 5: default value of the key `font-desc` is `Monospace 12`.
-- 6: Summery and description elements describes the key.
+- 6: Summary and description elements describe the key.
 They are optional, but it is recommended to add them in the XML file.

 The XML file is compiled by glib-compile-schemas.